Cameroon–India relations: Trade

 As of December 2016, around 60 Indian companies operate in Cameroon primarily involved in trading of general merchandise.
 Indians have invested an estimated $10–15 million in Cameroon in industries such as plastics, carton, biscuits, smelting of scrap, alcohol bottling and distribution.
 Cameroon Alumina Ltd., a consortium of Hindalco, Dubai Aluminium and American firm Hydramine, signed an agreement for bauxite exploration with Cameroonian authorities in May 2009.
 Hindalco holds a 45% stake in the consortium.
 The Jindal Group is involved in iron ore mining projects in the country.
+India in 2012, through the EXIM Bank of India, has provided an LOC worth $42 million for a Cassava plantation project in Cameroon.

 NRI-owned agribusiness firm Olam International, which is based in Nigeria, also operates in Cameroon.
 The firm owns over 7,500 hectares of coffee plantations and 12,000 hectares of cocoa plantations.
 Olam is the first and second largest producer respectively of these crops in Cameroon.
 The firm also imports rice into the country, and recorded an annual revenue of about $120 million from operations in Cameroon.